Certified Sleep Coach

 Mattresses are typically layered.
 While each layer has a specific function, they all work in tandem to give a mattress its overall feel.

 Comfort layers are the topmost sections of a mattress, and they significantly impact how a sleeper experiences their bed.
 If a mattress has more than one comfort layer, they’re collectively referred to as a comfort system.

-Both material variety and quality dictate how well a mattress performs across categories.
+The best mattress for any given sleeper features a comfort layer or comfort system that provides adequate cushioning without feeling too soft or sinking excessively.
+Both material variety and quality dictate how well a mattress performs across different categories.
 Construction methods also influence mattress pricing.
 Knowing the potential benefits and drawbacks of different materials and composition techniques can help you pick the most appropriate mattress.

 As the name suggests, comfort layers are designed to make the sleeping experience as enjoyable as possible.
 Softer, close-conforming materials cradle the body and redistribute pressure, while firmer options limit sinkage to promote proper spinal alignment.

 Beyond adding cushioning and pressure relief, comfort systems can isolate motion, muffle noise, and regulate temperature.
 They also serve as a necessary barrier between your body and the firmer support system.
 However, their overall performance depends on the materials, firmness, and thickness.

 Positioned close to the body, comfort layers directly influence how a mattress feels.
 Because support cores consist of dense, firm materials, softer layers are placed on top.
 The extent to which the sleeper sinks into a bed is largely determined by the mattress’ comfort system.
 Comfort layers serve several key purposes.

 Cushioning: A durable mattress requires a robust support core, but sleeping directly on these exceptionally firm materials could result in aches and pains the next morning.
 Comfort layers cushion the body and essentially act as a buffer between the sleeper and the core.